 - Never leave children unsupervised around snowmobiles.

-- Despite variations in age and training certification requirements across the country, the Canadian Paediatric Society recommends that drivers be at least 16-years-old and that all passengers be at least six-years-old.
+- Despite variations in age and training certification requirements across the country, it's often recommended that drivers be at least 16-years-old and that all passengers be at least six-years-old.

 - Make sure new drivers receive instruction from a certified instructor (contact your local snowmobile association).